-BUILDING SETBACKS AND MINIMU

-Minimum Front Yard Setbacks PCH: Minimum 10-foot building setback with required dedication of 10-foot public access easement for pedestrian circulation and landscaping.
+BUILDING SETBACKS AND MINIMUM BUILD-TO LINES Minimum Front Yard Setbacks PCH: Minimum 10-foot building setback with required dedication of 10-foot public access easement for pedestrian circulation and landscaping.
 For lots greater than 80 feet in width, the maximum length of an uninterrupted building facade shall be 80 feet; to break the façade plane, provide minimum additional setback of 10 feet for at least 20 feet of frontage.
 (5) DEL PRADO, LA PLAZA and NORTH/SOUTH STREETS: 0 feet setback.
 For lots greater than 80 feet in width, the maximum length of an uninterrupted building facade shall be 80 feet; to break the façade plane, provide minimum additional setback of 10 feet for at least 20 feet of frontage.
-SAN JUAN: Buildings shall be setback a minimum of 5 feet.
-(Note build-to requirements)

-Minimum Street-Front Build-To Lines PCH: Building shall be built up to the front setback line or within 10 feet behind it for a minimum of 75% of the lot width.
-(1) DEL PRADO: Building shall be built up to the front property line or within ten feet behind it for a minimum of 75% of the lot width.
+SAN JUAN: Buildings shall be setback a minimum of 5 Minimum Street-Front Build- To Lines PCH: Building shall be built up to the front setback line or within 10 feetbehind it for a minimum of 75% of the lot width.
+(1) DEL PRADO: Building shall be built up to the front property line or withinten feet behind it for a minimum of 75% of the lot width.
 ALL OTHER STREETS: No build-to lines.

-Minimum Side Yard Setback ALL STREETS: 0 feet LANTERN STREETS: 0 feet ALL OTHERS: No setback or build-to requirement at 1st floor.

-Minimum Rear Yard Setback

-- Standard 0 feet (2)

-Adjacent to Alley or Street 5 feet
+Minimum Side Yard Setback ALL STREETS: 0 feet LANTERN STREETS: 0 feet Minimum Rear Yard Setback Standard Adjacent to Alley or Street Adjacent to Residential Zoning District 0 feet (2) 5 feet 20 feet

-- Adjacent to Residential

-Zoning District 20 feet

-$\label{thm:building} \textit{Building setbacks encourage interesting building design and create opportunities for \textit{sidewalk enhancement}.}$
+Building setbacks encourage interesting building design and create opportunities for sidewalk enhancement.